-If you have a young family, don’t feel like you have to miss out.
-As long as little ones are well wrapped up and in slings or buggys there is no need to avoid the fun completely.
+If you have a young family, you don’t need to miss out.
+As long as little ones are well wrapped up and in slings or buggys everyone can join in the fun.
 It’s obviously better to choose a family friendly display & some ear muffs or defenders may also be a good idea!

 Get musical inspiration into your inbox!